adamluzsi/daemon-ogre/README.md

 * start - for start the process if you choosed :terminate => true in code like above start command will check does the application already running or not, so you dont have to worry about

 * stop        - will terminate the running application
 * restart     - will stop the process if that is already running than start again
-* debug    - this will show the fancy loadings if you want look busy by coding big stuffs :) (or debug your code)
+* debug or -d - this will show the fancy loadings if you want look busy by coding big stuffs :) (or debug your code)
 * debugger    - this will call the ruby debugger gem to aid you in trouble you should use these commands: